 Food and beverages are strongly discouraged in most Institute venues and requests for these types of events are reviewed and scheduled on a case-by-case basis.
 For special events, food and drink must be authorized with your original room reservation request.
 If you are serving food and drink, please take care in making sure that there are no spills or damage to carpets and furniture.
 If you do incur damage during normal working hours, please report to Campus Facilities at 831-647-6578.
 During non-working hours, report to Security at 831-647-4153.

 There is a fee for the use of the Middlebury Institute of International Studies at Monterey venues by external organizations, as well as for Media Services support.
-To have the fee waived for an external organization, there must be a clear partnership with an Institute organization and clear applicability to our mission.
-All fee waivers are determined by the President's Office on a case-by-case basis.
+To have the fee waived for an external organization, there must be a clear partnership with a MIIS organization and clear applicability to our mission.
+All fee waivers are determined by the Vice President's Office on a case-by-case basis.
 A waiver for the venue use does not necessarily mean that the Media Services fees will be waived.
 Please note that after-hours support from Media Services is subject to scheduling availability.

-For room reservations handled by the President's Office, the following guidelines apply:
+For room reservations handled by the Vice President's Office, the following guidelines apply:

 - A “one-stop shopping” webpage for events has been created that includes the MIIS events calendar and links to on-line resources and forms.